sedley/pm2Go/README.md

 # AQI status webservice

-This service displayed the current AQI for the Redwood City area in a 500px by 500px png at `/image.png`, a json payload is also available at `/aqi`.
+This service displays the current AQI for the Redwood City area in a 500px by 500px png at `/image.png`, a json payload is also available at `/aqi`.

 ## Deployment